At a Glance

 The predicted salary is between 25000 - 35000 £ per year.

-Army Nurses can find themselves working in a variety of settings.
-These can range from NHS hospitals within a Joint Hospital Group to ground-based environments, such as medical regiments and field hospitals.
-Nursing personnel deal with all types of medical situations, which could involve caring for civilian and military patients in the UK to military casualties of war and conflict.
-You\’ll also get to travel, take part in Adventurous Training and play sports for the Army.
-With a competitive salary, non-contributory pension and free healthcare too, you\’ll get great rewards – and an amazing experience.
+Provide general and specialist nursing care to soldiers and civilians while working in a range of locations.
+This role allows you to join either as a soldier or an officer, when you\’re fully trained or while you\’re a student nurse.
+Army Nurses can work in settings ranging from NHS hospitals within a Joint Hospital Group to ground-based environments, such as medical regiments and field hospitals.
+Nursing personnel deal with all types of medical situations, including caring for civilian and military patients in the UK to military casualties of war and conflict.
+You may travel, take part in Adventurous Training and play sports for the Army.
+With a competitive salary, non-contributory pension and free healthcare, you’ll gain a valuable experience.

 Queen Alexandra\’s Royal Army Nursing Corps (QARANC) nurses have worked at the sharp end of military life throughout the last century.
 Nursing Officers, Nursing Soldiers, Healthcare Assistants and Student Nurses of the QARANC deliver high-quality, adaptable and dedicated nursing care wherever the Army needs it.